-We will administer medication to children with a signed Authorization for Administration of Medication form for any type of medicine to be administered.
-A designated faculty member shall administer the medication.
+We will administer medication to children with a signed Authorization form "Administering of Medication form" for any type of medicine to be administered by the health care assistant or directors.
 ALL MEDICATION MUST BE IN ITS ORIGINAL CONTAINER LABELED WITH THE CHILD'S FULL NAME AND THE DATE BROUGHT TO THE CHILD CARE CENTER.